wangshusen/CS583A-2019Spring/webpage/index.md

 - Late submissions of assignments or project document for whatever reason will be punished.
 1\% of the score of an assignment/project will be deducted per day.
 For example, if an assignment is submitted 15 days and 1 minute later than the deadline (counted as 16 days) and it gets a grade of 95\%, then the score after the deduction will be: 95\% - 16\% = 79\%.

-- June 1 is the firm deadline for all the homework.
+- June 1 is the firm deadline for all the homework and the course project.
 Submissions later than June 1 will not be graded.